metabase/metabase/docs/configuring-metabase/email.md

 * SSL is strongly recommended because it’s more secure and gives your account extra protection from threats.
 * If your email service has a whitelist of email addresses that are allowed to send email, be sure to whitelist the email address that you put in the **From Address** field to ensure you and your teammates receive all emails from Metabase.

-## Metabase Cloud

-Metabase Cloud manages an email server for you.
-If you use Metabase Cloud, you don't need to set up email (and you won't see SMTP settings in your Admin console).